serra/invoice-automator/readme.md

 * add QR code to pdf invoices
 * Upload the pdf to Fibery.
 * Upload the invoice to the administration.
-* Find a way to use local resources only.
+* Find a way to use local resources only (e.g. no links to stylesheets using https).
 Consider switching to [weasyprint]

 ---